Transport Canada: Recent controversies

 The Canadian Association of Journalists nominated Transport Canada for its Secrecy Award for a second time in 2008, indicating that a bill to amend the Aeronautics Act will cause "a veil of secrecy [to] fall over all information reported by airlines about performance, safety violations, aviation safety problems and their resolution."

 In September 2009, Transport Canada was alleged to have fraudulently charged expenses to the non-existent Mackenzie Valley Pipeline project.
 This story came to light after repeated efforts by access to information expert Ken Rubin, and repeated denials by the department that the incriminating documents existed or that any impropriety had occurred.

 Transport Canada was criticized in 2008 for its refusal to approve electric cars manufactured in Canada.

 In 2017, Transport Canada proposed regulations for drones that were widely criticized.

 As a result of the Ethiopian Airlines Flight 302 crash and the Lion Air Flight 610 crash, which occurred five months prior to the Ethiopian crash, most airlines and countries began grounding the Boeing 737 MAX 8 (and in many cases all MAX variants) due to safety concerns, but Transport Canada declined to temporarily ground Boeing 737 Max 8 operating in Canada.
 However, on 13 March, Transport Canada reversed the decision and grounded all 737 MAX 8 and MAX 9 aircraft.

+In May 2026, W5 on CTV Television Network reported on cases of individuals being arrested abroad for unknowingly smuggling drugs.
+Baggage workers were switching bag tags from people's personal bags to bags carrying drugs.
+Investigative journalists found out that corrupt employees handling the checked bags were involved and there were security gaps.